 It must, of course, be noted that if you repaid the R300 000 into your bond over five years instead of twenty (by paying the same amount each month that you would have using vehicle financing) it would be a more affordable option in the long run.
 However, it’s not just cost that makes using your mortgage a questionable idea – there’s a big risk factor as well.

-“Your property acts as collateral for you bond,” says Hendricks, “which means that if anything goes wrong and you can’t afford your monthly repayments, the bank can repossess your home and sell it to cover your outstanding debt.
+“Your property acts as collateral for you bond,” says Venter, “which means that if anything goes wrong and you can’t afford your monthly repayments, the bank can repossess your home and sell it to cover your outstanding debt.
 Now, if you increase those monthly bond repayments to buy other things, you increase the risk that you won’t be able to meet your monthly obligations when money is tight.
 If that happens, you’re not just going to lose your new car or whatever you spent the money on – you’re going to lose your home.”

 There is, however, one way you can utilise your bond for finance without increasing your risk.

-“If you’ve been paying your bond off faster than required, and therefore have funds in your access facility, you can certainly tap into those for purchases that you’d otherwise have to finance,” says Hendricks.
+“If you’ve been paying your bond off faster than required, and therefore have funds in your access facility, you can certainly tap into those for purchases that you’d otherwise have to finance,” says Venter.
 “It’s still a good idea to pay the money back into your bond as fast as possible to reduce your bond term and save on interest, but it’s a far less risky proposition than increasing your original debt.”

 For more advice on best practices relating to property finance, or to enquire about applying for a new bond, contact Rawson Finance on 021 658 7100 or call your nearest Rawson Property Group franchise.